wazuh/wazuh-documentation/source/cloud-security/azure/posture-management.rst

 -  **Creating a service principal application**: This involves registering an application with a Microsoft Entra ID, which automatically creates a service principal for the application registration.
 The service principal is the application’s identity in the Microsoft Entra tenant and its access to resources is restricted by the roles assigned to it.
 -  **Creating a Log Analytics workspace**: The workspace is where logs and data are stored, and it has a unique workspace ID and resource ID.
 The Wazuh :doc:`Azure module </user-manual/reference/ossec-conf/wodle-azure-logs>` is then configured to query the workspace for new data.
--  **Enabling Microsoft Defender for Cloud**: We configure the Microsoft Defender for Cloud to scan all resources inside an Azure Subscription.
+-  **Enabling Microsoft Defender for Cloud**: Configure the Microsoft Defender for Cloud to scan all resources inside an Azure Subscription.
 Microsoft Defender for Cloud is configured to send security log data and recommendations to the created Log Analytics workspace.

 Microsoft Azure
 ---------------